-It can be awkward, but it’s really important.
+It can be awkward, but it’s really important to talk to the person you’re having sex with about their STI status and your STI status.
 Get tips on how to have that discussion.
-If you have an infection, you should also talk to anyone you’ve had sex with in the past.
+If you have an infection, you should also talk to anyone you’ve had sex within the past.
 Your healthcare provider can provide fast and easy treatment (known as EPT or expedited partner therapy) for anyone you’ve had sex with who may have the infection too.

 You cannot get chlamydia or gonorrhea from kissing, sitting on a toilet seat, a swimming pool, or sharing clothes.